Josh Eddy has our attention

 I’ve never done anything like that – running up and down the beach in my underwear for hours – but it was a lot of fun, and at least some of the crowd seemed to enjoy it.

+I ended up as Mr July in that calendar, and that shot became the most-liked photo on my IG account.
 I love the photo and think it’s a lot of fun — the lifeguard tower, the beach, the sun.
-Plus, July is the middle of summer and the heart of beach season so I hope people feel that fun summer LA vibe.
+I hope people feel that fun summer LA vibe.